massoncheg/forgejo-docs/docs/admin/gitea-migration.md

 This guide describes how to go from Gitea to Forgejo if Gitea is installed via a package manager.

+Upgrades are supported [up to Gitea v1.22 included](https://forgejo.org/2024-12-gitea-compatibility/), in two steps:

+- Upgrade from any Gitea version up to and including v1.22.x to Forgejo v10.0.x
+- Upgrade from Forgejo v10.0.x to any Forgejo version greater than v10.

 ## Arch Linux

 Arch Linux provides package for both Gitea and Forgejo,